Oxford is committed to diversity, equity and inclusion in our organization and the community.

-Make your renovation a success, whether you’re moving or updating your current space.
+Make your office renovation a success, whether you’re moving or updating your current space.

 However, many renovations don’t go as planned, leaving business owners with bloated budgets, disrupted business, and a space that may be only a marginal improvement upon the original.
 With so much at stake, it’s understandable that business owners approach renovation projects with apprehension.

 The good news is: it doesn’t have to be that way.
-You can have an office space that meets your needs without having the renovation project collapse around you.
+You can have an office space in Ann Arbor that meets your needs without having the renovation project collapse around you.
 Here are a few tips to help ensure a successful office renovation.

 Decide if you need to move or update.